Bira/octopus-carnival/_drafts/wir-dscc-dragon-of-tyr.md

 He wields the **Dead Lord's Scepter**, and his basic attack is to bonk someone with it, dealing lightning-and-necrotic damage.
-His basic ranged attack is the **Grasp of the Dead** spell (range 20 vs. Fortitude), which deals necrotic damage and leats one undead creature adjacent to the target make a free melee basic attack.
+His basic ranged attack is the **Grasp of the Dead** spell (range 20 vs. Fortitude), which deals necrotic damage and lets one undead creature adjacent to the target make a free melee basic attack.
 If the attack hits, the creature marks the target for a turn.

 He can also cast a **Plume of Death** (area 2 within 10 vs. Fortitude, recharge